chenkenbio/SpliceBERT/README.md

 **System requirements**

-We recommend using a GPU with at least 4GB memory to run SpliceBERT, though it can also be run on CPU.
+We recommend running SpliceBERT on a Linux system with a NVIDIA GPU of at least 4GB memory.
+(Running our model with only CPU is possible, but it will very slow.)

 **Examples**:
 ```python